Earthquake did not damage Las Vegas stadium, official says

 The stadium will ultimately be built with a variety of structural infrastructure designed to withstand seismic events.

-No injuries or damage was reported at the under-construction Las Vegas stadium from Friday night’s 7.1 magnitude earthquake under Southern California.
+No injuries or damage were reported at the under-construction Las Vegas stadium from Friday night’s 7.1 magnitude earthquake under Southern California.

 Don Webb, chief operating officer of the Raiders’ subsidiary that is building the 65,000-seat, $1.8 billion project at Russell Road and Interstate 15, told the Review-Journal Saturday the structure was “thoroughly inspected” Saturday morning by an independent testing firm, engineers and the project management team.
 They looked at all critical structural elements, especially where concrete and steel form the frame of the building, he said.